Framework

 Score Each Task

-Give each task two scores from 0-5: one for Impact and one for Superpower integration.
+Give each task two scores from 0-5: one for Impact and one for Integration.
 Use the reflection questions from the Know Thy Work and Know Thyself sections.

 3